-Major resource consumption are natural gas with 55,943 MWh, electricity at 31,953 MWh, liquid nitrogen at 210 tonnes, 75,087 litres of fuel oil and 56,971 litres of fuel.
+Major resource consumption was natural gas with 69,849 MWh, electricity at 29,719 MWh (our own power generation amounted to 1,661 MWh), liquid nitrogen at 301 tonnes, 61,083 litres of fuel oil and 55,950 litres of fuel.

-Drinking water consumption in 2017 registered 339,551 cubic metres.
+Drinking water consumption in 2018 registered 343,246 cubic metres.
 Wastewater from production is treated in a proprietary facility before being released to the public network.

-Waste volumes in production are in direct linear relation to the volumes of plasma processed, with the largest portion comprising organic solvents (abalcohols).
+Waste volumes in production are in direct relationship to the volumes of plasma processed, with the largest portion comprising organic solvents (waste alcohols).
 These are required for fractionation of the plasma respective its separation and purification.
-Process improvements have nonetheless succeeded in reducing and improving the waste-to-production ratio by 4% in the last 5 years.